Shivamkanse2104/Infosys-milestone/README.md

 yeah it's in black bluish . i have used because it is like professional.
 Now I need to change the whole thing??

 as per what i remembered, sir asked someone to change the dark theme.Dont edit everything just change the background color to something light.And can you tell me what slides i need to explain during the today's presentation.

+jahanavi is it possible to do change that??.
+I am right now in hacathon it will complete it by 6. soo....
+Slide 1 to 6 tejaswi
+Slide 7 to 10 poobesh
+Slide 11 to 15  jahnavi
+Slide 15,16 poobesh. jahnavi i have given shivam explation also.